 Using Shoe Stretchers and Sprays

 Both can be useful when used cautiously.
 Choose a wooden stretcher designed for your shoe size, and adjust the pressure slowly over several hours.
-Leather stretching sprays can speed up the process, but too much product may strip protective finishes.
+Leather-stretching sprays can speed up the process, but too much product can strip protective finishes.
 Apply the spray sparingly, targeting tight spots like the toe box or heel area.
 Insert the stretcher and leave it overnight.
 This method is ideal for custom shoe fitting tweaks that require a slight increase in room.

 How to Soften Leather Boots